aspnetzero/documents/doc/Getting-Started-Angular.md

 change link.
 If so, click to **Change** like and enter **default** as tenant name.
 If you leave it empty, you login as the host admin user.
 Then enter **admin** as user name and **123qwe** as password.
-You should change password at first login.
+You should change your password at first login.

 #### Application UI

-After login to the application, you will see the sample dashboard
+After you login to the application, you will see the sample dashboard
 screen:

 <img src="images/dashboardV3.png" alt="Dashboard" class="img-thumbnail" width="1235" height="965" />